 This is the first sharp turn on your way up Mount Lemmon, just after you pass the sign for Lemmon and the houses on the right there will be a long pull out on the right hand side, park there.
 If you see mile post 1 you have gone too far.
 Cross the road and pick up the trail on the left side of the guard rail.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hairpin Boulders:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hairpin Boulders:

 Featured Route For Hairpin Boulders

 Dark Side of the Moon on the Stealth boulder